When you think of a healthy mom…

 For me, I had essentially already been eating more fruits and vegetables and yet the weight wasn’t moving.

 So he said, “Just add more water.”
-I did and I lost 10 lbs in a week.
+I did and I lost 10 pounds in a week.

 10. A Complete Healthy Mom Mindset